Chateau d'Amboise, Indre-et-Loire visitors guide

 The castle has a long and illustrious history, dating back to the initial construction of a castle here in the 11th century by the Count of Anjou.
 By the 15th century Amboise had a substantial castle that was seized by the Charles VII for the French royal family after its then owner, Louis d'Amboise, had been executed for plotting against the King.

-It was at the end of the 15th century that the castle in its current form took shape, under the instructions of King Charles VII.
+It was at the end of the 15th century under King Charles VIII that the castle in its current form took shape, under the instructions of King Charles VII.
 As well as reconstructing the castle in a late gothic - early renaissance style, it was also at this time that Charles VIII expanded the terraces and gardens that stand next to Amboise castle.
 These were the first gardens in France to be in the 'French style' that was later adopted all across France.

-The importance of the castle continued to increase, especially under Francois I - it was also Francois I who invited Leonardo da Vinci to live nearby (at Clos Lucé) and who was entertained at the castle, and is also said to have provided inspiration for some of the architectural highlights at Francois' castles.
+The importance of the castle continued to increase under Francois I - it was him who invited Leonardo da Vinci to live nearby (at Clos Lucé) and who was entertained at the castle, and is also said to have provided inspiration for some of the architectural highlights at Francois' castles.
 It is claimed that Leonardo da Vinci is buried in the Saint-Hubert Chapel next to the castle.

 Over the following decades the castle was home to many royals, including King Henry II, Catherine de Medici, and Mary Stuart (queen of Scotland, who was to marry Francois II).
 The relative peace was to be shattered during the wars of religion, and in 1560 a terrible vengeance was wreaked against the protestants who had plotted against the King, with more than 1000 of them being hung from the castle walls.

 The glory days of Chateau Amboise were passed and within 100 years the castle was more or less abandoned.
 A substantial part was demolished as a consequence of the French revolution, and further demolition following when parts of the castle were deemd to be unsafe.